Kentucky sheriff killed judge in his chambers following an argument, police say. Here’s what we know - KESQ

 By Dalia Faheid, Cindy Von Quednow and Artemis Moshtaghian, CNN

-(CNN) — Investigators are trying to determine what motivated a Kentucky sheriff to allegedly shoot and kill a district judge after the two had an argument inside the judge’s chambers, according to Kentucky State Police.
+(CNN) — Investigators are trying to determine why a Kentucky sheriff allegedly shot and killed a district judge after they argued inside the judge’s chambers, according to Kentucky State Police.

-Letcher County Sheriff Shawn M. Stines, 43, shot Mullins after an argument inside the judge’s chambers, a preliminary police investigation revealed.
+Letcher County Sheriff Shawn M. Stines, 43, — whose role made him responsible for judges’ personal security — shot Mullins after an argument inside the judge’s chambers, a preliminary police investigation revealed.
 Stines is now facing a first-degree murder charge, state police said.
 CNN is trying to determine whether Stines has an attorney.

 Stines turned himself in after the shooting and was arrested at the scene without incident on Thursday, authorities said.
 He is cooperating with authorities, Gayheart said.
 It is unclear who will take over as the county sheriff following the arrest of Stines, who had been sheriff for about eight years.